-Digital braces can be combined with self-ligating braces which offer a great option for orthodontic treatment with fewer appointments.
+Digital braces can be combined with self-ligating braces, which offers a great option for orthodontic treatment with fewer appointments.

 Who is a good candidate for self-ligating braces?

-- Patients that are looking for fewer appointments and virtual appointments (tele-orthodontics)
+- Patients that are looking for fewer appointments or virtual appointments (tele-orthodontics).

-- Patients that like to maintain a great oral hygiene during their treatment.
+- Patients that like to maintain great oral hygiene during their treatment.